sctp-group3/module5-app/README.md

-Certainly!
-Here's the README file in Markdown format:

 # Weather App

 The Weather App is a mobile application developed using React Native.
 It allows users to search for weather information for a specific city and displays the current weather conditions along with additional details.